 Highlights:

-- Temple of Hephaestus (best-preserved ancient Greek temple)
+- Temple of Hephaestus (best-preserved ancient Greek temple — honestly better condition than the Parthenon)

-- Stoa of Attalos (reconstructed shopping arcade with museum)
+- Stoa of Attalos (reconstructed shopping arcade with a small museum inside)

 Option B: Neighborhood Wandering (Local Focus)#